opentoonz/opentoonz_docs/source/using_the_toonz_farm.rst

 After the installation of the toonz farm components, a FARMROOT folder has to be defined, and on all the computers belonging to the farm, both controller and servers, the full-path of the FARMROOT folder has to be specified.

-To define the FARMROOT folder you can take as model the ``toonzfarm``  folder stored in OpenToonz 1.x stuff.
+To define the FARMROOT folder you can take as model the ``toonzfarm``  folder stored in OpenToonz_stuff.
 You can take the ``toonzfarm``  folder from any computer where OpenToonz in installed, choose the location you prefer, and share it on the network, giving full control to any user by setting the right permissions.

 To specify the path to the FARMROOT on the computers, both controller and servers, belonging to the farm, you have to edit the ``configfarmroot.txt``  file by typing in it the full path to the FARMROOT folder.

-To retrieve this file open the ``Applications/OpenToonz 1.x`` folder, right-click the OpenToonz icon and choose Show Package Contents from the menu that opens; in the folder that opens browse to the ``Contents/Resources``  folder and retrieve the ``configfarmroot.txt``  file.
+To retrieve this file open the ``Applications/OpenToonz`` folder, right-click the OpenToonz icon and choose Show Package Contents from the menu that opens; in the folder that opens browse to the ``Contents/Resources``  folder and retrieve the ``configfarmroot.txt``  file.

 .. note:: As the Toonz farm requires exchanges of data between computers in the network by using TCP/IP protocol, any firewall system that may block access on computer ports has to be disabled.

 .. _configuring_the_toonz_farm: